reduxjs/redux/docs/faq/ImmutableData.md

 <a id="shallow-checking-problems-with-redux"></a>
-### How does shallow equality checking with a mutable object cause problems with Redux?
+### Does shallow equality checking with a mutable object cause problems with Redux?
+Shallow equality checking with a mutable object will not cause problems with Redux, but [it will cause problems with libraries that depend on the store, such as React-Redux](#shallow-checking-problems-with-react-redux).

-If the state slice passed to a reducer by `combineReducers` is a mutable object, the reducer can modify it directly and return it.
+Specifically, if the state slice passed to a reducer by `combineReducers` is a mutable object, the reducer can modify it directly and return it.

 If it does, the shallow equality check that `combineReducers` performs will always pass, as the values of the state slice returned by the reducer may have been mutated, but the object itself has not - it’s still the same object that was passed to the reducer.

 Accordingly, `combineReducers` will not set its `hasChanged` flag, even though the state has changed.
-If none of the other reducers return a new, updated state slice, the `hasChanged` flag will remain set to false, causing `combineReducers` to return the _existing_ unmodified state object.
+If none of the other reducers return a new, updated state slice, the `hasChanged` flag will remain set to false, causing `combineReducers` to return the _existing_ root state object.

-*The state, therefore, will not be updated, even though its values should have changed.*
+The store will still be updated with the new values for the root state, but because the root state object itself is still the same object, libraries that bind to Redux, such as React-Redux, will not be aware of the state’s mutation, and so will not trigger a wrapped component’s re-rendering.

 <a id="shallow-checking-problems-with-react-redux"></a>
-### How does shallow equality checking with a mutable object cause problems with React-Redux?
-React-Redux performs a shallow check on each of the values of the props object returned from the  `mapStateToProps` function.
-React-Redux will only re-render the component if this check fails.

-If, however, a mutable object is used, then the component may not re-render when it should.
-Note that, conversely, if an immutable object is used, the [component may re-render when it should not](#immutability-issues-with-react-redux).
+### Why does a reducer mutating the state prevent React-Redux from re-rendering a wrapped component?
+If a Redux reducer directly mutates, and returns, the state object passed into it, the values of the root state object will change, but the object itself will not.

+Because React-Redux performs a shallow check on the root state object to determine if its wrapped components need re-rendering or not, it will not be able to detect the state mutation, and so will not trigger a re-rendering.

 <a id="shallow-checking-stops-component-re-rendering"></a>
-####  How can shallow equality checking stop a component from re-rendering when it should?
+### How does a shallow equality check stop a wrapped component from re-rendering when it should?
-If each value in the props object references its own mutable object, and each mutable object never changes, then the component will never be re-rendered, regardless of whether or not the object’s values have been mutated.
+If one of the values of the props object returned from `mapStateToProps` is an object that’s directly mutated and returned by a selector function,  React-Redux will not be able to detect the mutation, and so will not trigger a re-render of the wrapped component.

-As we’ve seen, the values in the mutable objects may have changed, but the objects themselves have not, and shallow equality checking only compares the objects themselves, not their values.
+As we’ve seen, the values in the mutable object returned by the selector function may have changed, but the object itself has not, and shallow equality checking only compares the objects themselves, not their values.

 For example, the following `mapStateToProps` function will  never trigger a re-render: